ZhianMai/Multi-threading-in-Java/README.md

 We can set these threads as daemon thread, so they won't bother the main thread when main is about to exit.

 Call threadA.setDaemon(true) to mark it as a daemon thread.
 The default is false.

+Only can set a thread daemon before it starts.
+Trying to set its daemon status when running will throw InterruptedException.

+The threads created by Daemon thread are Daemon threads by default.
+It's allowed to manually set them as user thread.

 <br />